cocos/cocos-docs/en/CONTRIBUTING.md

 Correct usage:

 > Set the scale of the node through `this.node.scale`.
->
-> `this.getComponent(cc.Sprite).spriteFrame` can dynamically change the image rendered by the node.

 **File name and file path**, use backtick to indicate.